tareqalkatout/identityserver4-swashbuckle/README.md

 # identityserver4-swashbuckle
- SwaggerUI with an ASP.Net Core WebApi connected with Identity Server
+ SwaggerUI with an ASP.Net Core WebApi connected with IdentityServer4